carbon-design-system/carbon/README.md

 # pattern-library

+> A themeable library of re-usable patterns for building websites and UIs.

 Previously known as Design Guide.
 More accurately pattern and component collection - for Bluemix, but reusable.

 ## Commit standards